 Is Barbizon a scam?

-We’ve heard the claims.
-We decided to address them, head on.
-After all, you don’t stay in business for over 70 years if you are running a scam.
-We’ve gotten to the bottom of the questions and some of the complaints and felt you should hear the facts.
+We’ve heard the claims and we would like to address them head on.
+After all, you don’t stay in business for more than 75 years if you are running a scam.
+We’ve gotten to the bottom of the questions and some of the complaints and now you should hear the facts.

 2. “Barbizon accepts everyone.”